Q: How does Oracle's Accessibility Program relate to recent acquisitions?

 Q: Are Oracle products WCAG 1.0 Priority 1 compliant?

-A: Some Oracle products are coded to meet the standards of WCAG 1.0 priority 2 (also known as 'AA'), which is stricter than Priority 1.
-This information is listed in the VPAT; if there is no mention of WCAG 1.0 then the product does not meet those standards, or has not been completely evaluated.
-Because WCAG 1.0 only pertains to HTML, products which contain no HTML will indicate in their VPAT that WCAG does not apply.
+A: Some Oracle products are coded to meet the standards of WCAG 1.0 priority 2 (also known as 'AA') and some are coded to meet the standards of WCAG 2.0 Level AA.
+This information is listed in the VPAT; if there is no mention of WCAG 1.0 or the WCAG 2.0 criteria, then the product does not meet those standards, or has not been completely evaluated.
+Because WCAG 1.0 only pertains to HTML, products which contain no HTML will indicate in their VPAT that WCAG 1.0 does not apply.
+As WCAG 2.0 has been adjusted by the "Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies (WCAG2ICT)" document, products which contain no HTML and are coded to meet the standards of WCAG 2.0 will make this clear in their VPAT.

 Q: Will an HTML checker automate testing?

 A: There are a variety of testing tools on the market, but no single evaluation tool yet provides a totally automated solution.
+It is also agreed, that when testing for WCAG 2.0 criteria, only 17% of the criteria can automatically tested.
 Some aspects of testing require a measure of human inspection and judgment.
 For example, standards require that color cannot be the only means of conveying information, but no automated tool can determine exactly how color on a page is being used.
 Current testing tools can flag relevant code as an item to be examined, but tools cannot automatically determine if that code meets the standard.
 Also, automated tools invariably check for a specific coding solutions, and upon not finding that specific code, will report an error.
 That does not necessarily mean that the product being evaluated fails to meet the standard.

 CERTIFICATIONS AND CONFIGURATIONS